Abstract divisorial spaces and arithmetic intersection numbers: Introduction

 \subsection{Acknowledgements}

 We thank Clara Otte, Debam Biswas and Klaus K\"unnemann for their comments on earlier draft of this paper.
 We are very grateful to Jose Burgos Gil and J\"urg Kramer for sharing a preliminary draft of \cite{burgos2023on} and many helpful discussions around the topic of singular metrics.
-We thank also Ruoyi Guo for sending us a preliminary draft of \cite{guo2023an}.
+We thank also Ruoyi Guo for sending us a preliminary draft of \cite{guo2025an}. {We are very grateful to an anonymous referee for the careful reading and the precious comments.}